 - macOS: use the Network Utility to check whether required ports are open (if you need help using the utility, see this article).

 1. Open the backup management console, select the machine by clicking on it and check browser's address bar.

-3. Compare the values to the values on the machine:
+3. Note InstanceID and MachineID and compare the values to the values on the machine:

 Windows: navigate to HKEY_LOCAL_MACHINE\Software\Acronis\BackupAndRecovery\Settings\MachineManager and note the values of "MMSCurrentMachineID" and "InstanceID".